On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 where $R: J_1 \times I_1 \times I_2 \to I_1 \times I_2$ for some subsets $J_1, I_1,I_2\subseteq \mathbb{R}$ (usually intervals or discrete subsets thereof).
 In the `upper-right corner'-version of such a model, one takes independent random variables $(X_{n,m})_{n,m \in \N}$, $(U_{n,0})_{ n \in \N}$ and $(V_{0,n})_{n \in \N}$, and from these inputs determines the remaining variables $(U_{n,m})_{n, m \in \N}$ and $(V_{n,m})_{n, m \in \N}$ by applying \eqref{R-eq} repeatedly.
 Given this structure, if there exists a triplet of probability measures $(\tilde{\mu},\mu, \nu)$ on $J_1$, $I_1$ and $I_2$ such that

-then the stochastic lattice model has a stationary measure satisfying Burke's property and a certain kind of reversibility; see the discussion in \cite{CS2}, for example.
+where an expression of the form $\mu \times \nu$ means a product of measures, then the stochastic lattice model has a stationary measure; see the discussion in \cite{CS2}, for example.
 (NB.\ For a measurable map $f$ and measure $\pi$, we write $f(\pi):=\pi\circ f^{-1}$ for the push-forward of $\pi$ by $f$.)
 Hence it is important to find such a collection of measures.

 It transpires that for the random polymer models studied in \cite{CN} the map $R$ can be usefully decomposed into two maps, each with two inputs and two outputs.
-More precisely, one can find a bijection $F:I_1\times I_2\rightarrow J_1\times J_2$, where $J_2\subseteq\mathbb{R}$ such that $R$ can be reconstructed from $F$ and $F^{-1}$.
+More precisely, one can find a bijection $F:I_1\times I_2\rightarrow J_1\times J_2$, where $J_2\subseteq\mathbb{R}$, such that $R$ can be reconstructed from $F$ and $F^{-1}$.
 To this end, one first defines an involution $\overline{F}: J_1 \times I_1 \times I_2 \to J_1 \times I_1 \times I_2$ by setting

 where we write $F(b,c)=(F^{(1)}(b,c),F^{(2)}(b,c))$.
 That is, $(d,e,f):=\overline{F}(a,b,c)$ can be computed by first applying $F$ to $(b,c)$ to give $(d,g)=F(b,c)$, and then applying $F^{-1}$ to $(a,g)$ to give $(e,f)=F^{-1}(a,g)$.
 If $F$ is chosen appropriately, one then finds that $R=\overline{F}^{(2,3)}$, i.e.\